RobustiPy/RobustiPy.github.io/hackathon.md

 These three papers -- along with the results of our discussions on how to improve RobustiPy -- will form the basis of our final session on the future of multiversal analysis.

 Finally, you should be able to find some slides relating to the day [here](https://robustipy.github.io/slides/robustipy_hackathon.pdf).
 This single slide deck contains administrative information, acts as the 'handout' for all sessions, and contains all other general information that you should reasonably need _on the day_ (including links to resources, slides, etc).
-It's currently holding a placeholder, but this will be updated and replaced on the morning of 27.06.2024.

 We look forward to seeing you there!!